-Peace lilies also increase the humidity in the bedroom and suppress airborne microbes that can produce allergies.
-Humid air in the bedroom also keeps your nose and throat moist so that you don’t wake up coughing and choking.
+Peace lilies also increase the humidity in the bedroom and suppress airborne microbes that might trigger allergies.
+Humid air in the bedroom keeps your nose and throat moist so that you don’t wake up coughing and choking in the middle of the night.
 Place your peace lily in the shade and water it once a week.
-Keep these plants out of the reach of children and pets.
+Keep these plants out of the reach of children and pets!

-7. Golden Pothos
+8. Golden Pothos (Epipremnum aureum)

 This plant is perfect for the bedroom because it needs very little light or maintenance.
 In a recent study, scientists at NASA found golden pothos removes carbon monoxide and formaldehyde from the air.
 Like the peace lily, this plant is poisonous if ingested, so it’s best kept away from children and pets.

-9. Gerbera Daisy
+10. Gerbera Daisy (Gerbaera)

 Gerbera Daisies are not only sweetly-smelling and cheerful flowers, but they release plenty of oxygen into the air.
 They also absorb carbon monoxide and other toxins.
 With bright shades of orange, red, yellow, pink, and lavender, Gerberas, as they’re also called, are available at garden stores year-round.

 11. English Ivy (Hedera helix)

 With detoxifying effects and nicely-formed foliage, English Ivy is in the same realm as Aloe vera and spider plants when it comes to absorbing allergens.
 However, English Ivy is toxic, so if you have pets or small children, you’ll want to keep it out of their reach.
 Before watering, check the soil — ivy prefers its bed to be a bit on the dry side.
 Lots of bright light throughout the year and spring fertilizing will help ivy plants thrive.